crossplane/crossplane/design/design-doc-terraform-code-generation.md

 ## Proposal

-From the three options listed, interacting with Terraform CLI via HCL will get us faster to the finish line and will open up less bug surface.
-The main driver of this decision is the simplicity of the workflow, i.e. there will be very few places where we'd have to interact with Terraform Go structs and reimplement what's already there.
+From the three options listed, interacting with Terraform CLI via JSON will get us faster to the finish line and will open up less bug surface.
+The main drivesr of this decision is the simplicity of the workflow, i.e. there will be very few places where we'd have to interact with Terraform Go structs and reimplement what's already there.
+And that means we can deliver it much faster than other options.

 Note that schema generation is not affected by our decision of at what layer we will interact with Terraform at runtime; the resulting CRDs will be same with maybe